 It doesn’t matter what game it is — if you lose a save file that has a lot of progress spent into it, you are likely to get quite frustrated.
 It never feels good to lose something you put so much effort into.
 This is true for Minecraft worlds, which are the game’s version of saved files, and all progress will be contained in these worlds.
-Start a new world, your progress resets.
+Start a new world, and your progress resets.
 If you lose that world, there are many hours in front of you to get back to where you were before.
 Here is how to retrieve deleted Minecraft worlds.

 To ensure you can easily retrieve Minecraft worlds, be sure to backup your worlds.
 In Bedrock Edition, select the pencil edit button next to the world in the main menu.
 Go to Game and scroll down to Copy World.
 That will ensure that you can always return to that copied version if your original file gets corrupted or deleted.
-For Java Edition, just simply copy the folder for the world in on either your PC or a drive.
+For Java Edition, simply copy the folder for the world on either your PC or a drive.

 If you did not create a backup version of your Minecraft world, things are a lot more complicated.
 Worlds are locally stored on your device, so if you wipe it from your console or PC, it can be challenging to get that back.
 If you are on PC, you can try the following process: